akibuddinahmed/techchallengeCICD/README.md

-# This project is about deploument of Techchallenge app using Azure CICD in docker container.
+# This project is about deployment of Techchallenge app using Azure CICD in docker container.

 - Login to AzureDev hub-  https://dev.azure.com
 - Create a project.